aztfmods/terraform-azure-law/README.md

 The below features are made available:

-- Multiple workspaces
+- multiple workspaces
-- Multiple solutions on each workspace
+- [solution](#usage-multiple-log-analytics-workspace-multiple-solutions) support on each workspace
-- Terratest is used to validate different integrations in [examples](examples)
+- [terratest](https://terratest.gruntwork.io) is used to validate different integrations

 The below examples shows the usage when consuming the module: